-In every individual and business case, the Trustee requires production of documents at least ten (10) calendar days prior to the scheduled § 341 Meeting of Creditors (First Meeting of Creditors).
+In every individual and business case, the trustee requires production of documents at least 10 calendar days prior to the scheduled § 341 Meeting of Creditors (First Meeting of Creditors).
 Documents are to be produced electronically and in a complete manner.
-Failure to produce any documents requested by the Trustee may result in the continuance or dismissal of the case.
+Failure to produce any documents requested by the trustee may result in the continuance or dismissal of the case.

-A. For Pro Se Debtors – please click here to see Pro Se Debtors Required Document Production
+A. Document production instructions for attorneys and pro-se debtors – please click here to see Required Document Production

-D. If the Debtor owns non-homestead real property the Debtor must additionally comply with the Documents and Information Required for all Real Estate
+B. If the debtor owns nonhomestead real property, the debtor must additionally comply with the Documents and Information Required for all Real Estate

-The Trustee may, from time to time, request additional documents not included in the standard requests and under 11 U.S.C.
-Section 521, the Debtor must provide to the Trustee any additional requested documents.
+The trustee may request additional documents not included in the standard requests and under 11 U.S.C.
+Section 521.
+The debtor must provide to the trustee any additional requested documents.

 Make sure that your client is advised of the following:

-- Requirement of bringing identification (original driver’s license or approved government issued photo ID, and original Social Security Card);
+- The requirement of bringing identification (original driver’s license or approved government-issued photo ID and original Social Security Card)